Audiveris/audiveris/docs/_pages/main/entity_colors.md

 ![](../assets/images/entity_colors.png)

-In the example the _background_ of the third measure is colored in rose because the rhythm check has failed for this measure (the first note of the upper voice was mistaken for a quarter instead of a half note).
+In the example the _background_ of the third measure stack is colored in rose because the rhythm check has failed for this measure (the first note of the upper voice was mistaken for a quarter instead of a half note).

 The following _foreground_ colors are used for interpretation items in this window: